Concrete18/Steam-Library-Tracker/README.md

 ### Auto Updating Steam Data

-Anytime you run Game Library Tracker, it will auto update data for all Steam games if they have new hours to add or if any of columns are blank.
+Anytime you run Steam Library Tracker, it will auto update data for all Steam games if they have new hours to add or if any of columns are blank.

 If many games are missing columns above a certain threshold, it will ask if you want to update them.